bravoserver/bravo/docs/config.rst

     Whether asynchronous chunk generators will be used.
 This can result in massive improvements to Bravo's latency and responsiveness, and defaults to enabled.
-This setting will be overridden if Ampoule cannot be found. serializer
+This setting will be overridden if Ampoule cannot be found.
-    Which serializer to use for saving worlds.

 World settings
 ==============